davidcalhoun/davidbcalhoun.com/hugo/content/posts/2019-10-07-my-half-marathon-hiking-half-the-appalachian-trail.md

 This state was surprisingly challenging in a lot of places.
 Little did I know, this was a sneak preview for the sheer rock faces I would climb over and over again farther north in New England, grabbing onto trees and roots to lift myself up.

-I remember scrambling up to bare rock faces, sometimes very carefully in the rain.
+I remember **scrambling up bare rock faces**, sometimes very carefully in the rain.
 I remember slipping and falling a lot because of the constant rain.
 I'm pretty sure this is where I sustained some injuries to my knees - one which broke open my pant leg but thankfully no skin.
 The falls here are likely the reason I had issues with my knees later, part of the reason I took a month off the trail.

 I remember hiking with Wrong Way for a bit; I remember us seeing the far-away stick buildings of New York City pointing up out of the earth miles away.